-Real-Life Romance, Casting What-Ifs and Problems Drawing a Penis: 20 Secrets From 10 Things I Hate About You
+Real Romance, Casting What-Ifs and Penis Problems: 20 Secrets From 10 Things I Hate About You

 But 10 Things I Hate About You wouldn't be nearly as watchable—and rewatchable—if the cast wasn't impeccable.
 Julia Stiles and Larisa Oleynik play the sisters.
 Susan May Pratt and Gabrielle Union are the best friends.
 Joseph Gordon-Levitt is the sweetie, David Krumholtz is the nerd, Andrew Keegan is the jerk and, forever in our hearts, Australian newcomer Heath Ledgeris the misunderstood bad boy who falls head over heels for the intelligent, untrusting and delightfully tempestuous girl he's hired to romance.
 (Not to mention, Allison Janney is the guidance counselor who's writing an erotic novel on the side, and Daryl Mitchell is spot-on as the English teacher who rolls his eyes at the woes of the suburban privileged.)

-It's much ado about everything and it came out 20 years ago today, featuring more than a few star-making performances and toting its fair share of behind-the-scenes secrets.
+It's much ado about everything, featuring more than a few star-making performances and toting its fair share of behind-the-scenes secrets.

 Buena Vista Pictures/Entertainment Pictures/ZUMAPRESS.com